 Section 41-11-50.
-(A)(1) A civil action asserting a violation of this chapter may be maintained against any employer in a court of competent jurisdiction by one or more employees or applicants for employment for and on behalf of himself or themselves and other employees or applicants similarly situated.
-This action must be commenced no later than three years after the practice declared unlawful by Sections 41-11-20, 41-11-30, and 41-11-40 occurs.

-(2) An unlawful practice occurs when an unlawful compensation decision or other practice is adopted, when an individual becomes subject to an unlawful compensation decision or other practice, or when an individual is affected by application of an unlawful compensation decision or other practice, including each time wages, benefits, or other compensation is paid, resulting in whole or in part from such a decision or other practice.
+(A) A civil action asserting a violation of this chapter may be maintained against any employer in any court of competent jurisdiction by any one or more employees or applicants for employment for and in behalf of himself or themselves and other employees or applicants similarly situated.
+Any such action shall be commenced no later than three years after the practice declared unlawful by Sections 41-11-20, 41-11-30, and 41-11-40 occurs.
+An unlawful practice occurs when an unlawful compensation decision or other practice is adopted, when an individual becomes subject to an unlawful compensation decision or other practice, or when an individual is affected by application of an unlawful compensation decision or other practice, including each time wages, benefits, or other compensation is paid, resulting in whole or in part from such a decision or other practice.

-(B) If an employer is found in violation of Section 41-11-20, 41-11-30(A)(1), (2), and (3), or 41-11-40, then an employee is entitled to recover in a civil action:

-(1) the amount of unpaid wages plus interest, liquidated damages, compensatory damages, and punitive damages as may be appropriate, if the employee demonstrates that the employer acted with malice or reckless indifference;

-(2) other equitable relief as may be appropriate; and

-(3) the costs of the action and reasonable attorney's fees.
+(B) If an employer is found in violation of Section 41-11-20, 41-11-30(A)(1), 41-11-30(A)(2), 41-11-30(A)(3), or 41-11-40, then an employee shall recover in a civil action the amount of unpaid wages plus interest; liquidated damages; compensatory damages; punitive damages as may be appropriate, if the employee demonstrates that the employer acted with malice or reckless indifference; other equitable relief as may be appropriate; and the costs of the action and reasonable attorney's fees.

-(C) If an employer is found in violation of Section $\frac{41-11-30}{(A)(4)}$ , (5), (6), (7), or (8), then an employee or applicant for employment is entitled to recover in a civil action:

-(1) damages incurred or special damages not to exceed ten thousand dollars, whichever is greater;

-- (2) other equitable relief as may be appropriate; and - (3) the costs of the action and reasonable attorney's fees.
+(C) If an employer is found in violation of Section 41-11-30(A)(4), 41-11-30(A)(5), 41-11-30(A)(6), 41-11-30(A)(7), or 41-11-30(A)(8), then an employee or applicant for employment shall recover in a civil action any damages incurred or special damages not to exceed ten thousand dollars, whichever is greater; other equitable relief as may be appropriate; and the costs of the action and reasonable attorney's fees.

-(D) An employer who violates or fails to comply with any requirement of this chapter or a regulation published thereunder must be considered to be in violation of this chapter and is subject to a civil penalty of not less than one thousand dollars nor more than five thousand dollars for each such violation for each employee or applicant affected.
+(D) Any employer who violates or fails to comply with any requirement of this chapter or any regulation published thereunder shall be deemed in violation of this chapter and shall be subject to a civil penalty of not less than one thousand dollars nor more than five thousand dollars for each such violation for each employee or applicant affected.

-(E) The Department of Labor, Licensing and Regulation is authorized to supervise the payment of the unpaid wages or damages under subsection (B) or (C) and may bring any civil action necessary to recover the amount of unpaid wages, damages, civil penalties, and equitable relief, and the employer must be required to pay the costs.
-Any sums recovered by the Department of Labor, Licensing and Regulation on behalf of an employee or applicant for employment under this subsection must be paid to the employee or applicant for employment affected.
+(E) The Department of Labor, Licensing, and Regulation is authorized to supervise the payment of the unpaid wages or damages under subsection (B) or (C) and may bring any civil action necessary to recover the amount of unpaid wages, damages, civil penalties, and equitable relief, and the employer shall be required to pay the costs.
+Any sums recovered by the Department of Labor, Licensing, and Regulation on behalf of an employee or applicant for employment under this subsection shall be paid to the employee or applicant for employment affected.

-(F) The Department of Labor, Licensing and Regulation is authorized to investigate violations of this chapter and to bring an action to collect damages, civil penalties, and equitable relief.
+(F) The Department of Labor, Licensing, and Regulation shall have the authority to investigate violations of this chapter and to bring an action to collect damages, civil penalties, and equitable relief.